ExpressionEngine/ExpressionEngine/changelogs/patch.rst

 - Fixed a bug (#64) where the ``absolute_count`` variable in the File Entries tag did not show the correct number.
 - Fixed a bug (#23587) where Markdown links with inline title attributes would not parse correctly.
 - Fixed a bug (#94) where the ``:limit`` modifier would not preserve whole words as documented.
+- Fixed a bug (#101) where there may be errors on a member profile page after creating a new MSM site.

 EOF MARKER: This line helps prevent merge conflicts when things are added on the bottoms of lists